About the workshop

 - dissemination, implementation and guidelines.

-Note that a final agenda is circulated prior to a workshop.
+Note that a final agenda will be circulated prior to the workshop.

 * Proof of enrolment in a graduate or post-graduate program or post-doctoral fellowship is required.